 Students who owe funds to a grant program are required to make payment of those funds within 45 days of being notified in writing via CougarMail that they owe this overpayment.
 During the 45 day period students will remain eligible for Title IV funds.
 If no positive action is taken by the student within 45 days of being notified, Columbia College will notify the U.S. Department of Education of the student’s overpayment situation.
 The student will no longer be eligible for Title IV funds until they enter into a satisfactory repayment agreement with the U.S. Department of Education.

 During the 45-day period, the student can make full payment to Columbia College of the overpayment.
 The College will forward the payment to the U.S. Department of Education and the student will remain eligible for Title IV funds.
-Please make check payable to Columbia College, Attn: Director of Accounting.
+Please make check payable to Columbia College, Attn: Business Office.
 Our mailing address is Columbia College, 1001 Rogers Street, Columbia, MO 65216

 If a student is unable to pay their overpayment in full, they can set up a repayment plan with the U.S. Department of Education.
 Before doing this, please contact the Columbia College Financial Aid Office.
 You will need to make sure we have referred your situation to the U.S. Department of Education before any repayment plan can be set up.
 Additional information is available from the Federal Student Aid Information Center .